hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/using-providers-and-modules.md

 - [Github Provider](https://github.com/terraform-cdk-providers/cdktf-provider-github)
 - [Null Provider](https://github.com/terraform-cdk-providers/cdktf-provider-null)

-Please check the [Terraform CDK Proivders](https://github.com/terraform-cdk-providers) organisation as well for an up to date list.
-As these are are normal npm / pypi packages, they can be used as any other dependency.
+Please check the [Terraform CDK Providers](https://github.com/terraform-cdk-providers) organization as well for an up to date list.
+As these are normal NPM / PyPI packages, they can be used as any other dependency.

 e.g. in Typescript / Node: